The Complexity of Online Bribery in Sequential Elections

-If $u$ is a voter and $C$ is a candidate set, an \emph{election snapshot for $C$ and $u$} is specified by a triple $V = (V_{<u}, u, V_{>u})$, which loosely put is made up of all voters in the order they vote, each accompanied in models where there are prices and/or weights with their prices and/or weights (which in this paper are assumed to be nonnegative integers coded in binary).\footnote{Why do we feel it natural in most situations for the prices and weights to be in binary rather than unary?
+If $u$ is a voter and $C$ is a candidate set, an \emph{election snapshot for $C$ and $u$} is specified by a triple $V = (V_{<u}, u, V_{>u})$, which loosely put (and in the paragraph after this one we will provide close coverage of the precise details) is made up of all voters in the order they vote, each accompanied in models where there are prices and/or weights with their prices and/or weights (which in this paper are assumed to be nonnegative integers coded in binary).\footnote{ Why do we feel it natural in most situations for the prices and weights to be in binary rather than unary?
 A TARK referee, for example, asked whether it was not natural to assume that weights and prices would always be small, or if not, would always be multiples of some integer that when divided out would make the remaining numbers small.

 Our answer is that both prices and weights in many settings tend to be large, and without any large, shared-by-all divisor.
 To see this clearly regarding weights, consider for example the number of shares of stock the various stockholders hold in some large corporation or the number of residents in each of the states of a country.
 Prices too are potentially as rich and varied as are individuals and objects, e.g., in some settings each person's bribe-price might be the exact fair market value of his or her house, or might be closely related to the number of visits a web site they own has had in the past year.